Azienda Agricola PietrosoMontalcino | Tuscany

 With barely an acre of land, Berni made miracles happen.
 His wines (crafted for personal consumption, not for sale) were so flavorful and refined that his family encouraged him to turn his hobby into a true calling, and make wine for the wider world.

 Three generations and a few more acres later, the descendants of “Delfo” – nephew Gianni Pignattai, his wife Cecilia, son Andrea and daughter Gloria – are continuing their granduncle’s passion.

 While so much of Montalcino has become consumed by large estates and flashy conglomerates, it is a breath of fresh air to find a true family winery with deep roots in the region and an honest belief in the potential of Sangiovese from its native soils.

 FARMING & WINEMAKING

-The family tends three separate vineyards, between 1,200 and 1,500 feet above sea level and with varying expositions and soil types, not far from the town of Montalcino.
+The family tends four separate vineyards, between 1,200 and 1,500 feet above sea level and with varying expositions and soil types, with many close to the town of Montalcino.
+‘Fornello’ faces east, at 1,200 feet in altitude; ‘Colombaiolo,’ (near Castelnuovo dell’Abate) faces south/southwest at 1,260 feet; ‘Pietroso’ faces west/northwest at 1,500 feet; and ‘Montosoli,’ at 960 feet, faces southeast.
 Vines are cared for sustainably, using organic treatments whenever possible.

 Rosso di Montalcino